Certification and What to Expect

 - High School: Some pay by check on the field but most have you sign a chit and you receive a check from the financial secretary of the school within two weeks.

 We have two types of ratings for Probationary and Transfer officials.
-For each game you work you will be rated by all Certified members, who are on a crew, on a 1-7 scale along with comments on your uniform, attitude, mechanics, rules knowledge etc. Those ratings are submitted at the end of the year to the Ratings Chairman and he compiles a numerical list which is submitted to the Board.
+For each game you work you will be rated by the Crew Chief, on a 1-7 scale along with comments on your uniform, attitude, mechanics, rules knowledge etc. Those ratings are submitted at the end of the year to the Ratings Chairman and he compiles a numerical list which is submitted to the Board.
 You will be rated against your own class only since your experience and skill level is limited.
-Next year in April or May you can call, e-mail or write the Ratings Chairman to find out what your rating was and where you stand in the class.
+Next year in April or May you can call, e-mail or write the Ratings Chairman or if on a crew your Crew Chief to find out what your rating was and where you stand in the class.

 In addition to those ratings, you will receive a Game Evaluation Card.
 At the end of each game you work or the end of the day after multiple games, the Referee will sit down with you and give you a verbal and written critique of that day’s game(s).
 Please fill out the upper portion of the form prior to giving it to the Referee.
 You will be given the white copy to take back to your instructors and the Referee will give the yellow copy to the appropriate Assignment Secretary.